Hembergh History, Family Crest & Coats of Arms

 Hembergh Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hembergh has been recorded under many different variations, including Hembery, Hembry, Hembrow, Hembrough, Hemborough, Hembury, Hembergh, Hembro, Hembray, Hembree and many more.

 Early Notables of the Hembergh family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Hembergh Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hembergh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hembergh family to the New World and Oceana
+Migration of the Hembergh family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hembergh or a variant listed above: Thomas Hembrow, who sailed to Barbados in 1659; Thomas Hembrow to America 1665; Joseph Hembray to Philadelphia, Pa. in 1684; John Hembrough, who settled in Illinois in 1835.